nestybox/sysbox-ee/docs/quickstart/images.md

 There they are!

-A couple of restrictions apply here:
+A few restrictions apply here:

+-   Committing a system container with **running** inner containers does not currently work.
+That is, the system container being committed can have inner container images, but not running inner containers.
+This is a limitation that we will work to remove soon.

 -   The `docker commit` instruction takes a `--pause` option which is set to `true` by default.
 Do not set it to `false`; it won't work.